bitvijays/umbrella-wiki/source/1_Architecture.rst

 Software
 --------

-- The Umbrella backend and testbed management portal support the various use-cases by providing the standard facilities for users to log in and deploy software (services, firmware and applications) to evaluate experiments that run on the testbed.
+- The Umbrella backend and testbed management portal support the various use cases by providing the standard facilities for users to log in and deploy software (services, firmware and applications) to evaluate experiments that run on the testbed.
 - Backend consists of

    - Container registry: The container registry package supports Docker-based container registries through the Harbor server, a key backend component for storing and managing the software relating to different users' projects and experiments.